T-RC/RCPilotTable/README.md

 Use the rocker switch to adjust the deck to the desired height, or slightly below it.
 Then use the leveling button and watch the magic happen.
 The table will attempt to raise the corners until the deck is level.
 Leveling happens upwards, so start it below the desired height.
 The software code will time out after a few seconds, press the button again as needed.
 The program is not very sophisticated yet.
 Press down on a corner and level it again if the table teeters.

 ## How to build
 A detailed build guide or a build video will follow.
-For the time being, I an providing the FreeCAD drawings, electrical schematics and STLs in the subfolders
+For the time being, I an providing the [FreeCAD](https://www.freecad.org/) drawings, electrical schematics and STLs in the subfolders

 ### Lumber
 I chose to only use one kind of timber for the entire build.
 This reduces waste and makes purchasing easier for us hobbyists.
 2 in. x 6 in. dimensional lumber is readily available at hardware stores and local lumber yards.
 I built the first prototype from green western red cedar, but any hardwood or SPF will work the same depending on climate and weather, how long you want your table to last, how good you want it to look and how much $ you're willing to spend.

-You need a total of apprimately 50ft:
+You need a total of approximately 50ft:

 | count | length | use
 | --- | --- | ----